BRUSSELS TRAVEL GUIDE

-If you are on a budget, eating near the city center should be a no-go zone for you.
-Belgium is world-known for fries, waffles and the chocolate, so you can find these for cheap anywhere you go.
-You can get croquet (grilled sandwiches) and Moules Frites (mussels and fries) for a decent cost as well.
+Eating near the city centre should be a no-go zone for you if you are on a budget.
+Belgium is world-known for fries, waffles and chocolate, so you can find these cheaply anywhere you go.
+You can get croquet (grilled sandwiches) and Moules Frites (mussels and fries) for a decent cost.

 You can find cheap and decent food from department stores.
-If you feel like having a lavish yet fulfilling meal, then you can opt for a side-walk café near Grand Palace at the City Centre.
-Don’t forget to try out beers of all kinds, because who goes to Brussels and doesn’t drink beer?
+If you feel like having a lavish yet fulfilling meal, you can opt for a side-walk café near Grand Palace in the City Centre.
+Don’t forget to try beers of all kinds, because who goes to Brussels and doesn’t drink beer?

 BRUSSELS NIGHTLIFE AND BEER

 Do you know Belgium officially has over 1000 kinds of beer?
 And, some bars in Brussels have a stock of over 2000 kinds.
-This means, you shouldn’t ever leave out partying late night and trying out beer if you are in Brussels, you will be missing out on the city’s major attraction.
+This means you shouldn’t ever leave out partying late at night and trying out beer.
+If you are in Brussels, you will miss the city’s major attractions.

-If you love jazz music along with beer in a cozy place, then The Music Village is a must-visit.
+The Music Village is a must-visit if you love jazz music and beer in a cosy place.
 It is one of the best jazz places in the world.

-Otherwise, go to Delirium Café, as it is one of the most famous bars with over 2000 types of beer.
-You should also pay a visit to La Porte Noire, which is basically inside a 16th-century cellar and has over 1000 types of beer alongside live music.
-Lastly, À la Mort Subite should be on your list as well, as it goes back to the early 1900s.
+Otherwise, go to Delirium Café, one of the most famous bars with over 2000 types of beer.
+You should also pay a visit to La Porte Noire, basically inside a 16th-century cellar with over 1000 types of beer alongside live music.
+Lastly, À la Mort Subite should also be on your list, as it goes back to the early 1900s.
 It is almost still similar because it hasn’t ever been updated.
-They might not have a long list of beers, but whatever they offer is super luxurious and delicious.
-I have given you some best options, but I know you will be able to find your way to the bar or a late-night pub of your choice once in Brussels.
+They might not have a long list of beers, but whatever they offer is luxurious and delicious.
+I have given you some best options, but I know you can find your way to the bar or a late-night pub of your choice once in Brussels.